anonymxxme/WikiShortx/README.md

-# WikiShortx
+#WikiShortx
-Python based program to get short Wikipedia information
+Python based program to get information from Wikipedia about almost ANYTHING